arinik9/ml-project-2/README.md

 - [x] Feature engineering: implement derived variables
 - [x] Get a baseline error value
 - [x] Implement Top-N recommendation (cluster with Pearson similarity measure)
+- [ ] Implement the simple [Slope One](http://arxiv.org/pdf/cs/0702144v2.pdf) method
 - [ ] Experiment with Gaussian Mixture Models (soft clustering)
-- [ ] Implement the simple [Slope One](http://arxiv.org/pdf/cs/0702144v2.pdf) method
-- [ ] Cluster the tail items (head / tail cutoff point to be chosen carefully)
-- [X] Try clustering in reduced-dimensionality space
 - [ ] Experiment with SVM
+- [x] Cluster the tail items (head / tail cutoff point to be chosen carefully)
+- [x] Try clustering in reduced-dimensionality space
+- [ ] Implement a hybrid head / tail predictor (e.g. Each Item for head, Top-K for tail)
 - [ ] Determine if using the social graph helps weak prediction (then, we will be able to know if we can use it for strong prediction as well)
 - [ ] Use the social network and generic artist informations for strong prediction (clustering ?)
 - [ ] Generate learning curves